~a hybrid program combining the best of academics with global education~

 Our Grasshopper Guides

 Assia Hamani has been with Grasshopper for 4 years in various roles such as: Assistant Guide for the morning program, Lead Guide for the afternoon program, Head of Programming for Kaona Global Education and Assistant Director at Grasshopper Montessori.
 During this time she was trained to the Montessori curriculum and practices.
-Since 2020, she is honored to transition into full Director duties as well as Lead Guide for the morning program.
+Since 2020, she is honored to transition into full Owner and Director duties as well as Lead Guide for the morning program.

 Ms. Assia was born in France to Algerian parents.
 She grew up in Lyon where she studied and obtained her bachelor's degree in English and American Literacy and Civilization, Translations and Languages.
-She is fluent in French (native language), English and Spanish and has competency in Portuguese, Arabic and Berber.
+She is fluent in French (native language), English and Spanish and has competency in Italian, Portuguese, Arabic and Berber.

 She has lived on four continents while pursuing goals in education, art, music and activism.
 Her travels have encouraged a universal worldview allowing her to communicate from a perspective of global education.
 Miss Assia teaches children to develop their own unique world perspective with the primary intention of encouraging our children to be global citizens and embrace culture.
 It is this view that has prompted her to develop her own program in order to bring out children's natural empathy and curiosity.
 She completed the Harvard graduate school of education online program " Educating global citizens " in 2018.